mkruzil/print_h/README.md

 print_h
 =======

-Recursively prints human-readable information about a variable in HTML
+Recursively prints an array in HTML

 Notes
 * The stop variable sets the initial tab stop and can be changed when the function is called.